techidaily/site-article-tips/source/_posts/new-top-asmr-sounds-promoting-deep-sleep-for-2024.md

 ![massageasmr](https://images.wondershare.com/filmora/article-images/2022/11/asmr-for-sleep-5.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 **WhispersRed**: Emma Smith, a person who had survived PTSD, created the pseudonym of WhispersRed after being inspired by GentleWhispering and started spreading musical love.
 She was the first ASMR performer to conduct the practice of ASMR live in a theater.
 In addition, she was trained as a sound therapist and a Reiki practitioner.
 Go to her channel, and you'll quickly discover that you are in the capable hands of a female **ASMR sleep video** artist.
 The ASMR 3.5 hours of relaxing sound with no talking will help you calm your nerve after a stressful day.

 **Subscribers**: 947K+